 The new democracies in Central and Eastern Europe (CEE) are characterized by an ongoing process of overall transition towards a market economy.
 This restructuring process involves rapidly changing needs of the labour market.
-Skills and knowledge in the areas of quality control in engineering and global environmental manage were not developed under the previous central controlled economy.
+The areas, where lack of skills and knowledge is enhanced by the previous centralized policy, are certainly quality control in engineering and global environmental management.